stephen-sorley/give-lively-simple/README.md

    Interactions like opening a dialog are laggy as well, enough to require a loading skeleton.

 1. It cannot easily be styled using CSS to match the fonts and colors of the website, and it does not support dark mode.
-   (A single brand color may be provided in the Give Lively admin portal, which does help somewhat)
+   (A single brand color may be configured in the Give Lively admin portal, which does help somewhat)

 ## This Solution